AnxoLemaSaavedra/ism_rate_ctes/README.md

 This program calculates rate constants of interest for ISM processes.

-This program calculates three types of rate constants:
+This program reads the information (energy, frequencies, etc) from Gaussian output files and calculates three types of rate constants:

   - RRKM.
 Calculates the unimolecular reaction rate constant under the RRKM approximation for a given path.